AseptSoft Core Documentation

 📥 Missing environment bootstrap

-Environments present in the cloud but absent locally are downloaded automatically on project open, regardless of your update policy — ensuring new team members receive the full set without intervention
+Environments present in the cloud but absent locally are downloaded automatically on project open, regardless of your update policy — ensuring new team members receive the full set without intervention.

 🔐 Role-based push empowerment